 Physicians submit more data (more than one quality measure, more than one clinical improvement activity, or more than the required EHR measures) for a minimum of 90 days.
 In this option, you'll not only avoid all penalties, but also may qualify for a small incentive payment based on performance.

 Submit full data (all required measures for all three categories) for between 90 days and a full calendar year beginning Jan.
 1, 2017.
 In this option, you'll avoid all penalties and may qualify for a larger incentive payment based on performance.

 - Option 4: Participate in an advanced APM

 For 2017, if you participate in an advanced APM, you will avoid penalties and won't need to submit MIPS data.
 If you receive enough Medicare payments or see enough of your Medicare patients through the advanced APM, you'll qualify for a 5% incentive bonus.

-If one of these three scenarios applies to you, you won't be subject to the bonuses and penalties of MACRA:
+If one of these three scenarios applies to you, you're exempt from participating in MIPS:

 - You're in your first year of billing Medicare.